SANBI-NBA/nba-website/content/README.md

 ## Workflow for extracting website content from repositories

-1. Clone each of the repos listed above - it is best to place them within a parent folder to allow recursive content extraction
+1. Clone each of the repos listed above - it is best to place them within a parent folder to enable recursive content extraction.

-2. Make sure that the local folder name containing the repo matches the content folder listed here
+2. Make sure that the local folder name containing the repo matches the content folder listed here.

 3. Run the script `collect-content.R` in the `scripts` folder to copy the contents of the `quarto` folder of each repo to here